Is telomere length analysis accurate and reliable?

 Does RepeatDx secure and confidentially collect patient information?

 RepeatDx is a licensed clinical laboratory and follows all security and privacy requirements set by the Clinical Laboratory Improvement Amendments (CLIA) and the Health Insurance Portability and Accountability Act of 1996 (HIPPA) in the United States, as well as by the Freedom of Information and Protection of Privacy Act (FIPPA) in Canada.
 All patient information collected and results generated from the telomere testing process are kept secure and confidential.
 This information is solely used for the purpose of providing clinical telomere testing.

 Who can order a Telomere Length Measurement test?

-A medical doctor who would be knowledgeable in this area of medicine and receive and interpret the results as well as make recommendations or refer the individual to a specialist when appropriate.
+A medical doctor who would be knowledgeable in this area of medicine, who can receive and interpret the results as well as make recommendations or refer the individual to a specialist when appropriate.